DataDog/hiring-engineers/answers.md

 <img src="img/img-6.png">

-* tag your metrics per page (e.g. metrics generated on / can be tagged with page:home, /page1 with page:page1)
+*tag your metrics per page (e.g. metrics generated on / can be tagged with page:home, /page1 with page:page1)*

 Since my app is essentially a single-page app, I added some test "about" and "contact" pages and tagged them: https://github.com/jeffslutzky/pomodoro/commit/53a7294b5c4dd8158eeb718362b9aed1ce680584

-* visualize the latency by page on a graph (using stacked areas, with one color per page)
+*visualize the latency by page on a graph (using stacked areas, with one color per page)*

 Here is the resulting graph:
 <img src="img/img-7.png">

-Here's how I set it up:
+Here's how I created the graph:
 <img src="img/img-8.png">